By Azuga

 For fleet managers and commercial drivers requiring performance monitoring, safety coaching, and automated trip logging.

 Azuga FleetMobile is an established business app that is available.
 With a 3.6/5 rating from 1.6K reviews, it shows polarized user reception.
-Users particularly appreciate real-time safety monitoring, though connectivity and pairing issues remains a common concern.
+Users particularly appreciate clarity of safety scores and gamification of driving behavior, though manual effort required for trip tagging and bluetooth pairing issues remains a common concern.

 What is Azuga FleetMobile?

-Fleet managers hire this app to monitor driver behavior and incentivize safe driving, while drivers use it to track performance and receive rewards.
+Fleet managers hire this app to enforce safety standards and reduce operational risk, while drivers use it to track performance and receive rewards for safe driving.

 Current Momentum